Why RBI must not raise interest rates despite inflation

-There is increasing concern within the economic commentariat over rising inflation, and rising decibel levels of calls for the Reserve Bank of India (RBI) and its Monetary Policy Committee to switch over from an accommodative stance of monetary policy to one that tightens policy to crush inflation.
+The RBI’s Monetary Policy Committee has done the right thing to hold policy rates, instead of raising them as some inflation hawks would liked it to.
+There is an increasing concern within the economic commentariat over rising inflation, and rising decibel levels of calls for the RBI and its Monetary Policy Committee to switch over from an accommodative stance of monetary policy to one that tightens policy to crush inflation.

 It is common sense that when prices rise, interest rates should go up to control them, right?
 Common sense is a good guide on most occasions, but not when it comes to inflation.

-Note: (An earlier version mentioned an incorrect period while referring to growth.
-This version has been modified to reflect the correct year and has a new line at the beginning.)